Using Life Insurance to Generate Tax-Free Income in Retirement

 The tax code determines tax liabilities within S-Corps and LLCs by examining the individual's ownership in the company.
 Employees who own 2% or more of the S-Corp or LLC are deemed owner-employees.

-Since owner-employees of S-Corps and LLCs are considered self-employed for tax purposes, they follow the same tax deductibility rules for LTC insurance as sole proprietors:
+Since owner-employees of S-Corps and LLCs are considered self-employed for tax purposes, they follow the same tax deductibility for LTC insurance as sole proprietors:

-When a company covers LTC premiums for a sole proprietor or owner-employee (and potentially their spouse and dependents), these premiums are deductible by the business as long as the company retains no interest in the policy.
-However, the full amount of the LTC premium paid by the company is added to the owner-employee’s gross income, as well as any premiums paid for their spouse or dependents, but deducted as a health expense up to the age-based max.
+However, the full amount of the LTC premium paid by the company is added to the owner-employee's gross income, as well as any premiums paid for their spouse or dependents, but is deducted as a health expense up to the age-based max.

 2% (or Smaller) Owners of S-Corps and LLCs